openhwgroup/programs/Project-Descriptions-and-Plans/CV32E41P/CV32E41P-Project-Launch-Proposal.md

 This proposal is for a new core based on the CV32E40P.
 The modifications are small and as it is only a prototype it will not require full verification.
 The primary purpose for CV32E41P is to be a proof-of-concept (PoC) for the [Zc\*](https://github.com/riscv/riscv-code-size-reduction/) extension (1.0.0), and it is also a proof of concept for the ratified Zfinx (1.0.0) specification.

-Zce offers better code-size reduction than only using the C extension.
-It includes 16-bit and 32-bit encodings.
+The Zc\* specification is a set of 16-bit instruction encodings which offer a better code-size reduction than using only the C extension.
 Zfinx shares the integer and floating point register files, primarily to save area but also to reduce context switch time.

 The project will not require full verification as it targets TRL-3, the intention is to assess the area, timing, power and complexity of implementing these two extensions in RTL.